 The paid subscription works well paired with a free trial when users can evaluate the service before turning to it for a long time.
 Peergrade, Mystery Science chose it.

 If you want to create an EdTech company, consider a marketplace approach of Udemy that takes a 50% share of the creator’s revenue with a free course posting.

 The product business model of Chegg allows making money by offering to rent digital and hard-copied textbooks.

 Advertising is not new in a startup monetization, however, an ad-free subscription may bring an additional revenue stream.

 The institutional approach focuses sales on school administrators if they are your target audience.
 Market reps are IntelliBoard and Schoolzilla.

 The consumer approach of Scholastic uses schools as a lead generation channel allowing using an app for free in school and charging for home usage.

 The partnership model demonstrated by GoNoodle allows getting financial assistance from sponsors promoting children’s health.

-The B2B/B2C sales model of A Cloud Guru is oriented on engineers and engineers-in-training who want to deepen an online cloud computing skill set.
+The B2B/B2C sales model of A Cloud Guru s oriented toward engineers and engineers-in-training who want to deepen their online cloud computing skill set.

 Where to take funding for your EdTech startup?